ceejbot/no-more-unicorns/slides.md

 ![](assets/lioness_fangs.jpg)

 ^ No kittens for you.
 You get a lion.
-FIERCE.
 I'm not worried about soothing you.
 Worried about losing you from the profession.

 ---